 In much the same way that a snowshoe disperses weight over a larger area in order to stay on top of the snow, a snowshoe spam attack sends fraudulent emails from across a variety of servers with a decent email reputation in order to evade spam filters.
 By combining this delivery method with improved headlines and domain names, often designed to resemble marketing emails, snowshoe spammers greatly increase their chances of avoiding security software and reaching your employees’ inbox.

 So far, the technology press has been mostly effusive in its praise of machine learning, which is known popularly as “artificial intelligence.”
-What’s less reported is that AI has a dark side as well, a dark side that will become increasingly evident in 2019 as hackers get better at using the power of machine learning to increase the stealth and impact of their cyberattacks.
-We expect to see an upswing in AI-powered attacks in 2019, which could come in several forms.
+What’s less reported is that AI has a dark side as well, a dark side that will become increasingly evident as hackers get better at using the power of machine learning to increase the stealth and impact of their cyberattacks.
+We expect to see an upswing in AI-powered attacks, which could come in several forms.

 The emergence of these new threats does not mean that the old ones have gone away either.
-Although by most accounts the number of ransomware attacks is declining from its 2017 high, projections from Cybersecurity Ventures shows that ransomware will still cost businesses around $11.5 billion in 2019.
-This means that a sound strategy for 2019 will be an iterative expansion of your efforts last year, one that maintains adequate protection against traditional attacks while also addressing newer threats like the ones mentioned above.
+Although by most accounts the number of ransomware attacks is declining from its 2017 high, projections from anti-malware vendor Emisoft shows that the global cost of ransomware reached almost $170 billion in 2020.
+This means that a sound strategy for 2021 will be an iterative expansion of your efforts last year, one that maintains adequate protection against traditional attacks while also addressing newer threats like the ones mentioned above.

 A persistent lack of cybersecurity talent will make achieving this security difficult for some businesses, which makes having a trusted cybersecurity partner like Complete Network a wise decision.
 If you have questions about your network security — or would like to discuss ways to improve your cybersecurity systems — feel free to contact our team at [email protected] or 877.877.1840.
 We’re always eager to connect with businesses and help them devise ways to stay safe and productive.